scipy/scipy.org/content/en/beginner-install.md

 To try out SciPy, you don't even need to install it!
-You can use SciPy in your browser at https://jupyter.org/try-jupyter/lab/ - just write `import scipy` in one of the notebook "cells" and hit play.
+You can use SciPy in your browser at https://jupyter.org/try-jupyter/lab/ - just open a Python Notebook, then write `import scipy` in one of the notebook "cells" and hit play.

 For next steps, see [the SciPy user guide][scipy-user-guide].